-(i) i) Steps taken or impact on conservation of energy.
-The Company has undertaken various solar installations on both on- grid and off-grid system.
+(i) Steps taken or impact on conservation of energy.
+The Company has undertaken various solar installations on both ongrid and off-grid system.
 SV and MV lamps street lights have been replaced with LED street lights and LED solar street lights.
 Flat Plate Collector (FPC) solar water heating system has been used at different locations at mines and ferroalloys plant.
-Following energy conservation measures have been taken at Ferroalloys and coke oven plant at Vyasankere, Hosapete: 1) Installation of VVFD drives for HT Motors.
+Following energy conservation measures have been taken Ferroalloys and coke oven plant at Vyasankere, Hosapete: 1) Installation of VVFD drives for HT Motors.
 2) Reduction in specific power consumptions per tonne of SiMn production.
 3) Reduction in auxiliary power consumption of power plants.
 4) Reduction in fresh water usage by recycling the cooling tower blowdown water for coke quenching and slag granulation.
 5) Fixing of steam traps in steam line to avoid wastage of steam and condensation.
-6) Fixing of transparent sheets in the factory buildings and raw material towers to avoid electrical illumination during day time. (ii) Steps taken by the Company for utilization of alternate sources of energy. sola loca has sys Tub res e Company has installed solar street lights, home lighting systems, ar pumps, off-grid and on-grid roof top solar plants at various ations at the registered office, mines, and the plant.
-The Company s also installed solar heating system instead of electrical heating tem at different locations.
-The Company has proposed Evacuated be Collector with heat pump system for the newly constructed idential quarters for employees.
-MW Solar Power Plant and 9.9 MW Wind Turbine Generators s been successfully commissioned for the Company's captive cor nsumption at Ferroalloys plant in association with Renew Green ergy Solutions Private Limited. (iii) Capital Investment on energy Conservation Equipment Not t Applicable B. T echnology Absorption: (i) Efforts made in technology absorption 1) Installation and commissioning of Coke Oven Plant.
-2) Installation and commissioning of Waste Heat Recovery Boilers.
-3) Upgradation & refurbishment of Ferroalloys Plant. (ii) Benefits derived as a result of the above efforts, 1) Addition of metallurgical Coke in Company's product Line. e.g., product improvement, cost reduction, product development, import substitution, etc. 2) Reduction in specific power consumption on Ferroalloy production.
-Commission attended to the second of the second second in Devices Commission 3) Complete elimination of thermal coal usage in Power Generation there by reducing green gas emissions.
+6) Fixing of transparent sheets in the factory buildings and raw material towers to avoid electrical illumination during day time. (ii) Steps taken by the Company for utilization of alternate sources of energy.
+The Company has installed solar street lights, home lighting system solar pumps, off-grid and on-grid roof top solar plants at var locations at the registered office, mines, and the plant.
+The Compans also installed solar heating system instead of electrical heat system at different locations.
+The Company has proposed Evacuate Tube Collector with heat pump system for the newly construct residential quarters for employees.
+33 MW Solar Power Plant and 9.9 MW Wind Turbine General has been successfully commissioned for the Company's cap consumption at Ferroalloys plant in association with Renew Gridential plants.
+Energy Solutions Private Limited. (iii) Capital Investment on energy Conservation Equipment Not t Applicable B. T echnology Absorption: (i) Efforts made in technology absorption 1) Installation and commissioning of Coke Oven Plant.
+2) Installation and commissioning of Waste Heat Recovery Boilers 3) Upgradation & refurbishment of Ferroalloys Plant. (ii) Benefits derived as a result of the above efforts, 1) Addition of metallurgical Coke in Company's product Line. e.g., product improvement, cost reduction, product development, import substitution, etc. Reduction in specific power consumption or Ferroalloy production.
+3) Complete elimination of thermal coal usage in Power Generation there by reducing green gas emissions.

-(iii) the of th ase of imported technology (imported during last 3 years reckoned from the beginning ne financial year), following information may urnished: Details of technology imported Not Applicable (b) Year of import (c) Whether the technology been fully absorbed (d) If not fully absorbed, areas where absorption has not taken place, and the reasons therefore (iv) • enditure incurred on Research Development.
-Not Applicable C. F orei gn Exchange Earnings And Outgo: (i) Fore eian Exchange Earnings Not Applicable

-(1) Foreign Exchange Earnings Not Applicable (ii) Foreign Exchange Outgo ₹ 1,18,834.83 lakh
+(iii) In case of imported technology (imported during the last 3 years reckoned from the beginning of the financial year), following information may be furnished: (a) Details of technology imported Not Applicable (b) Year of import (c) Whether the technology been fully absorbed (d) If not fully absorbed, areas where absorption has not taken place, and the reasons therefore (iv) Expenditure incurred on Research and Development.
+Not Applicable C. F oreign Exchange Earnings And Outgo: (i) Foreign Exchange Earnings Not Applicable (ii) Foreign Exchange Outgo ₹ 1,18,834.83 lakh

-Place: Bengaluru Date: 3 August 2023 T. R. Raghunandan Chairman DIN: 03637265
+Place: Bengaluru Date: 3 August 2023